 Applicants are required to submit the necessary documents to their allotted banks for background verification once the results are declared.

 The IBPS Clerk score card is released a week after the declaration of result status.
-Candidates can visit the linked article and know more about the clerical cadre score card for IBPS exam.
+Candidates can visit the linked article and know more about the clerical cadre score card for the IBPS exam.

 After successfully clearing background verification, the candidates are appointed as a clerk in the respective Public Sector Banks (PSB).